zhaozhixu/LightNet/docs/Documentation/Introduction.md

 LightNet for now mainly focuses on the high-level optimization of a NN model, which can be completed with substitutions of the operators in a computing graph.
-Those optimizations are processed by the "peephole optimizers" of the corresponding backend, according to the optimization capabilities provided by the backend platforms.
+Those optimizations are processed by the peephole optimizers and graph substituters of the corresponding backend, according to the optimization capabilities provided by the backend platforms.
 After the high-level optimizations, LightNet will plan the relative memory address used by each tensor, which can be converted to real memory address at runtime, at the same time keep the total memory usage as low as possible.

 ![Overview of LightNet](../img/overview.png)